 Allergan relies on the surgeon to know and follow the appropriate surgical procedures for the type of expansion performed.
-The surgeon must carefully evaluate patient suitability for expansion and desired physical outcome, tissue expander dimensions, incision placement, pocket dissection, expander filling and any other relevant dimensions, using current, accepted techniques and individual experience.
+The surgeon must carefully evaluate patient suitability for expansion and desired physical outcome, tissue expander surface, tissue expander dimensions, use of optional suture tabs, incision placement, pocket dissection, expander filling and any other relevant dimensions, using current, accepted techniques and individual experience.

 Tissue expander templates and educational materials are available from Allergan separately to assist the surgeon with tissue expander use.
-These materials introduce the dimensional techniques intended for use with NATRELLE® 133 Plus Tissue Expanders and NATRELLE® breast implants.
+These materials introduce the dimensional techniques intended for use with NATRELLE® 133S or NATRELLE® 133 Plus Tissue Expanders and NATRELLE® breast implants.